Imagine if we…

 Head of Program at Children's learning and well-being, The ROCKWOOL Foundation

 Using futures and scenario design, we aim to activate the current knowledge about mental health to develop substantial alternatives to the current system.
 The tangible nature of the scenarios allows us to understand which changes we need to push for and which ones we should build together.

 We are currently examining the potential outcomes of shifting the focus from the individual to the community and from treating symptoms to building structures for well-being.
 Together with a wide range of actors, we want to determine whether a new approach to mental health can strengthen young people’s well-being and give them a greater chance to actively participate in the world around them.
 The ROCKWOOL Foundation’s Intervention Unit has developed a framework that outlines four tangible shifts from what characterizes the current system to what new complementary approaches to creating mental well-being could look like.
 These four shifts will serve as a springboard for developing future scenarios and ideas for new solutions in the initiative “Imagine if.”

 "Before we can make any real changes, we need to envision concrete alternative scenarios for what thriving looks like for a young person.
 By using our collective imagination to position ourselves in the future, we create a very different perspective on the present"

 Head of Social Innovation, Danish Design Center

-The scenarios will be designed in a series of workshops hosted by Danish Design Center and The ROCKWOOL Foundation’s Intervention Unit throughout the summer of 2022.
+The scenarios will be designed based on three workshops hosted by DDC and The ROCKWOOL Foundation’s Intervention Unit throughout the summer of 2022.
 In the gallery below, you can read several statements from workshop participants who help shape the scenarios.
-When the scenarios are completed, they will be tested in the school, education, and employment sectors.
-This resource of knowledge will be used to shape the first concrete solutions for an alternative future based on the knowledge from the tests.
+When the scenarios are complete, the school, education, and employment sectors will test them during the fall of 2022.
+We’ll design the first actual solutions for an alternative future based on the knowledge from the tests.